 From the moment you check in with your tickets at the station entrance and wander onto the 1930’s-style platform, you are transformed back in time, sharing this immersive stage with an array of colourful characters before beginning your fateful but fun-filled journey to the fictional town of Murdér in France.
 Like the distinguished guests of the Titanic, you are aware of your privileged position on this historic maiden journey but, similarly, sense disaster is just around the corner.
 Train travel can be a pain at the best of times but back then it was Murdér.

-While waiting for your luggage to be loaded and the signalman’s whistle, you can grab an exotic, train-themed cocktail at the Pedley Street Station Bar overlooking the platform.
+While waiting for your luggage to be loaded and the signalman’s whistle, you can grab an exotic, train-themed cocktail at the Pedley Street Station Bar on the platform.
 Don’t worry, it’s a real bar.
 All the platform’s your stage but while the thespians are probably on the coloured soda water, the Murdér Expresso Martinis and such like are for the passengers.
 That’s an exotic mix of vodka, espresso and coffee liqueur and there are other steam train-themed cocktails with names such as The Conductor, Loco Motive and Piston Sour.

 And what delicious bites they are!
 The three-course meal consisted of Mulligatawny soup and Indian spiced open cucumber sandwich to whet the appetite before the drum roll main: Butler’s Steak, stuffed pressed scallop potatoes and Savoy cabbage.
 Vegetarians can opt for the spring vegetable pithivier and seasonal vegetables.
 The dessert – apple tart with clotted cream, a la Lady Portarlington.